 Website: W Edinburgh, Scotland, UK.
 Opening: Late 2023.
 Image © Marriott International

 76La Fantaisie, Paris, France

 La Fantaisie opens in the heart of the chic, central 9th arrondissement of Paris — on the Rue Cadet, a street named after celebrated gardeners Jacques and Jean Cadet.
 The Martin Brudnizki-designed interiors pay homage to their location, drawing from nature.
 Elaborate wall and ceiling decorations feature floral wallpapers, rooms are enveloped in pale greens and yellows, and the hotel has a plant-adorned courtyard.
 Three-star Michelin chef oversees the restaurant menus.

 Website: La Fantaisie, Paris, France.
-Anticipated Opening: Spring 2023.
+Anticipated Opening: June 2023.
 Image © La Fantaisie

 77Atlantis The Royal, Dubai, UAE

 Atlantis the Royal Dubai stuns with its size and ambition.
 It’s an ultra-luxe hotel with 795 rooms and suites in a 43-story, six-tower structure, with an astonishing offering of amenities and facilities.
 There are 17 restaurants here, including Nobu Matsuhisa, a private beach, and the jaw-dropping Skyblaze Fountain.
 Responsible for realizing this astonishing project is the architectural firm Kohn Pedersen Fox Associates (KPF), known for Hudson Yards in NYC.

 Alternatively, book Atlantis The Royal via: